CIG-GitHub/py-vector/docs/design-philosophy.md

 ## **Principle 3 — Pythonic by Default; Strict Where Ambiguity Creates Risk**

-Jib follows Python’s scalar and operator semantics wherever they are intuitive, predictable, and safe.
+Serif follows Python’s scalar and operator semantics wherever they are intuitive, predictable, and safe.
 This ensures that vectorized expressions behave naturally for users who already understand Python.

 However, when Python’s legacy behaviors lead to surprising or harmful outcomes—particularly in contexts involving boolean masks, filtering, or data selection—the library introduces minimal, targeted restrictions.